reactjs/react.dev/content/tutorial/tutorial.md

 * Lets you play tic-tac-toe,
 * Indicates when a player has won the game,
-* Stores the game's history as the game progresses,
+* Stores a game's history as a game progresses,
-* Allows players to review the game's history and see previous versions of the game's board.
+* Allows players to review a game's history and see previous versions of a game's board.

 Nice work!
 We hope you now feel like you have a decent grasp on how React works.